 (3) Every Candidate may receive information on the stage of consideration of their application from the Competent Institution of the Sending Party at any time.

 Article 11.
-(1) Upon receiving all applications for the respective Request the Competent Institution of the Sending Party shall send a list of the selected Candidates for each job offer in English and the documents accompanying their applications with certified translation in Bulgarian or Georgian, to the Competent Institution of the Receiving Party.
+(1) Upon receiving all applications for the respective Request the Competent Institution of the Sending Party shall send within 3 business days a list of the selected Candidates for each job offer in English and the documents accompanying their applications, to the Competent Institution of the Receiving Party.

-(2) The Competent Institution of the Receiving Party shall send the list and the documents under Paragraph 1 to the respective employers.
+(2) The Competent Institution of the Receiving Party shall send the list and the documents under Paragraph 1 to the respective employers upon the day of receiving them.

-(3) he employers shall select workers on the basis of the documents under Paragraph 1 and shall send back to the Competent Institution of the Receiving Party the final lists of the approved by them Candidates.
+(3) In the term defined in the respective job offer the employers shall select workers on the basis of the documents under Paragraph 1 and shall send back to the Competent Institution of the Receiving Party the final lists of the approved by them Candidates according to the deadline for selection in the Request.

 (4) The Competent Institution of the Receiving Party shall forward the lists under Paragraph 3 to the Competent Institution of the Sending Party upon the day of receiving them.

-(5) he Competent Institution of the Sending Party shall provide Candidates with information about the final selection results.
+(5) Within 3 business days the Competent Institution of the Sending Party shall provide Candidates with information about the final selection results.

 (6) The lists and documents under the above paragraphs shall be exchanged electronically.

-Article 12. the employer or his representative.
+Article 12.
+When for the final selection Art.
+6, Paragraph 2 of the Agreement is applied the employer or his representative shall perform the interview and/or the practical examination.

 Article 13.
+(1) Selected by the employers Candidates shall confirm their willingness to go and pass medical check-up according to the Art.
+6, Paragraph 4 of the Agreement.

-(1) Candidate confirm the willingness to gohe Competent Institution of the Sending Party to a healthcare institution
+(2) The Competent Institution of the Sending Party shall refer the Candidates under Paragraph 1 to a healthcare institution to perform medical check-ups within 7 days.

 (3) The Candidates under Paragraph 1 shall submit back the relevant health document with the results from the medical check-ups to the same Competent Institution, which shall notify the Competent Institution of the Receiving Party.

+(4) Upon receiving list with the selected workers with the results of the medical check-up the Competent Institution of the Receiving Party shall:

+1. forward the information under Paragraph 3 to the employers who have submitted job offers;

+2. send to the selected workers through the Competent Institution of the Sending Party the signed by the employers labour contracts in Bulgarian and Georgian, following the standard template under Art.
+5, Paragraph 1, p.
+2.

-() he Competent Institution of the Receiving Party shall forward the information under Paragraph 3 to the employers who have submitted job offers() the contracts to the Competent Institution of the Receiving Party the Competent Institution of the Sending Party.
+(5) The Candidates shall sign their labour contracts and send a copy to the Competent Institution of the Receiving Party through the Competent Institution of the Sending Party.

 Article 14.
 (1) In line with the obligation under Art.
 7, Paragraph 2 of the Agreement, the employer shall organize the travel of the workers from the territory of the Sending Party to the territory of the Receiving Party and inform the Competent Institution of the Receiving Party about the travel details, including: